marklogic-community/marklogic-arcgis-pro-addin/README.md

 - ArcGIS Pro may indicate the need to restart for the changes to take effect.
 If so, restart ArcGIS Pro.
 - Go back to `Add-In Manager` and verify that the **MarkLogic** tab group is present in the **Add-in** ribbon tab.

+### MarkLogic Configuration

+Koop relies on [Geo Data Services](https://github.com/marklogic-community/marklogic-geo-data-services) for accessing data stored in MarkLogic.
+Additional configuration is required to enable it to work with the add-in.
+Refer to this [page](https://github.com/marklogic-community/marklogic-geo-data-services/wiki/Working-with-the-ArcGIS-Pro-add-in) for more details on how the add-in interacts with Geo Data Services and the required changes to service descriptors.

 ### Server Registration

 You will need to register your Koop server before the add-in can connect, if you have not done so before.